{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 The Bunong People and Their Villages

 The most accessible village for an organized visit is Putang, about ten kilometers from Sen Monorom.
-Other more remote villages, like Dak Dam in the northeast, allow for deeper immersions but require a guide and sometimes an overnight stay.
-It is highly recommended to visit the villages with a local Bunong guide or a community intermediary — the income goes directly to the community, and the relationship is very different from an unstructured visit.
+Other more remote villages, like Dak Dam to the northeast, allow for deeper immersions but require a guide and sometimes an overnight stay.
+It is highly recommended to visit the villages with a local Bunong guide or a community intermediary — the income goes directly to the community, and the relationship is very different from an unaccompanied visit.

 Trekking in the Forest